stocnet/migraph/README.md

 - adjacency and incidence _matrices_
 - one-mode and two-mode _data frame_ edgelists

-as well as with objects from the following packages:
+as well as with objects constructed from the following packages:

 - [`{igraph}`](https://igraph.org/r/)
 - [`{network}`](http://statnet.org)